The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A venture capital trust (VCT) is a quoted company that invests in shares and securities issued by qualifying unquoted trading companies with a permanent establishment in the UK.

 A subscription in eligible shares of a qualifying VCT is a tax efficient investment for the individual.
-He can benefit from the following tax reliefs:
+The individual can benefit from the following tax reliefs:

 These reliefs are considered in further detail in the Venture capital trusts income tax relief guidance note.
 The conditions for a valid investment are discussed below.